MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Appendix

-Table \ref{tab:all_joint_fast} presents the evaluation results for ControlMM-Fast, which uses 100 steps of \textbf{Codebook Editing} without \textbf{Logits Editing}.
+Table \ref{tab:all_joint_fast} presents the evaluation results for MaskControl-Fast, which uses 100 iterations of \textbf{Logits Optimization}.
 This evaluation includes a ``cross" assessment that evaluates combinations of different joints, as detailed in Section \ref{sec:cross_combination}.
-The results can be compared to those of the full model (ControlMM-Accurate) and state-of-the-art models shown in Table \ref{tab:main_eval}.
+The results can be compared to those of the full model (MaskControl-Accurate) and state-of-the-art models shown in Table \ref{tab:main_eval}.
 Additionally, "lower body" refers to the conditions involving the left foot, right foot, and pelvis, which allows for the evaluation of upper body editing tasks, as illustrated in Table \ref{tab:upperbody_editing}.